Musical Hilarity Ensues at the Linkville with “Austentatious”

-“Austentatious,” the fourth show in the Linkville Playhouse’s 2019-20 lineup, opens for a five-weekend, nine performance run starting on Friday, March 13, according to a news release.
+“Austentatious,” the fourth show in the Linkville Playhouse’s 2019-20 lineup, continues its five-weekend, nine performance run returning to the stage Friday and Saturday, March 20-21.

 “Don’t worry, the only bad luck will be for the characters themselves.
 Actually, given the nature of this musical comedy of errors, Friday the Thirteenth is the perfect opening night,” said Director Crystal Muno.